 Terry Lawler, Executive Director

 Terry Lawler has been the Executive Director of New York Women in Film & Television since 1997.
 She is a Vice President of the Board of Directors of the New York Production Alliance and serves on the Board of Directors of the Katahdin Foundation.
 Prior to joining NYWIFT, Lawler was Director of Development and Production at Women Make Movies and National Director of Film and Videomakers Services at the American Film Institute.
 She has been a media consultant for foundations and nonprofit groups, including the MacArthur Foundation, the Astraea Foundation, the National Museum of Women in the Arts and the Goethe Institute, among others.
 She was a production executive on several network television specials and was Executive Producer of Visions of Light: The Art of Cinematography (1992), which won Best Documentary awards from the American Society of Film Critics and the New York Film Critics Circle in 1992, and Hollywood Mavericks, which premiered at the Sundance Film Festival in 1990.

 Duana C. Butler, Program Coordinator

 Duana C. Butler coordinates NYWIFT's programs and special events.
 Butler is also an independent producer/director.
-She serves as Series Director for Black Public Media’s public television series Afropop: The Ultimate Cultural Exchange.
+She serves as Series Director for the National Black Programming Consortium's public television series Afropop: The Ultimate Cultural Exchange.
 She co-produced the documentary Miss Navajo which premiered at the 2007 Sundance Film Festival and was broadcast on PBS’ Independent Lens.
-She has also served as a Curator/Producer at WNET/Thirteen and Director of Marketing and Public Relations at Film/Video Arts.
+She has also served as a Curator/Producer at WNET/Thirteen.

 Katie Chambers, Community Engagement Coordinator